-In the last year and a bit I’ve mainly been focused on creating online content.
-I’ve written countless blogs, so it can be hard to choose.
-I’ve recently joined an online advertising agency and started writing their blog though.
-The first article, entitled What You Need to Know to Transition Effectively to Writing Online is now online.
-Another good one is this article about if you can re-use an engagement ring.
-Yes, it sounds like a boring topic but the history of why we view diamonds the way we do is absolutely fascinating.
+In the last year and a bit, I’ve created a lot of online content.
+A lot of it has been ghost written, so obviously I can’t link to that.
+Fortunately, I did write some in my own name.
+Here are two examples, What You Need to Know to Transition Effectively to Writing Online and if you can re-use an engagement ring.
+Yes, that second one sounds kind of boring, but the history of why we view diamonds the way we do is anything but.
 Check it out.

 I wrote a script for a television season of a show called Chasing longevity.
 I was the sole scriptwriter.
 It earned a Finalist certificate for the New York Festival 2015.
 You can watch all six of the show’s episodes online.
 (Only available in some areas).